DarkMannn/node-radio-mini/README.md

 Purpose of the whole project was to have fun and experiment.
 Production ready radio server should use Shoutcast / Icecast or something similar.

 ## Usage
+When you clone this repository, go into the root and run `npm link`.
+This will make a `node-radio-mini` command available to be run from anywhere.
-You need to go into directory that contains music and just run `node-radio-mini`.
+Next you need to go into directory that contains music and run the command `node-radio-mini`.

     > node-radio-mini
 That command is going to read all mp3 files from current directory and display them on you favourite terminal, similarly like on the image below.